ghc-proposals/ghc-proposals/proposals/0000-visible-forall.rst

    ``forall`` in terms bind variables in the type namespace.

-   The parsing and name resolution rules of these alternatives were deemed to subtle, so we opted for a design where terms-in-types are parsed and renamed as ordinary terms.
+   The parsing and name resolution rules of these alternatives were deemed to subtle, so we opted for a design where types-in-terms are parsed and renamed as ordinary terms.

 7. We could error on ambiguous variable occurrences earlier in the pipeline, in